 1 tsp cayenne pepper

-14 oz can pinto beans, rinsed and drained
+2 15 oz cans of black beans, rinsed and drained